About

 • Strong collaboration and teamwork skills

-• Growth mindset and ability to use feedback to improve practice
+• Growth mindset and the ability to use feedback to improve practice

 • Ability to prioritize multiple competing urgent tasks

-Interested candidates should send a cover letter and resume to Martha Harvey, Director of Human Resources, at jobs@allendalecolumbia.org.
-Please do not send a fax or paper copy.
+Please send your resume, letter of interest, and portfolio to Regina Grice, Director of Human Resources, at jobs@allendalecolumbia.org.
+Include your full name and “Visual Arts Educator" in the subject line.
+Please do not send a fax or a paper copy.

 • Substitute Teacher